Climate of Hunter: Background

-Following the poor reception of Walker's tenth solo album, 1974's We Had It All, Walker reformed The Walker Brothers and signed to GTO Records.
+Following the commercial failure of 1969's Scott 4 and 1970's 'Til the Band Comes In, Scott Walker spent the next few years releasing MOR albums consisting entirely of cover versions.
+After the last album of this period, 1974's We Had It All, Walker reformed The Walker Brothers and signed to GTO Records.
 The reunited group recorded three albums together, 1975's No Regrets, 1976's Lines and 1978's Nite Flights.
-No Regrets and Lines had continued the musical vein of middle-of-the-road cover versions that Walker had followed on his previous two solo albums.
-The title track, "No Regrets", had become a hit single in early 1976, but critically and commercially both albums were unsuccessful.
+No Regrets and Lines had continued the musical vein of Walker's recent solo work, with neither album including any original songs by him.
+The title track of the first album, "No Regrets", had become a hit single in early 1976, but critically and commercially both albums were unsuccessful.

 The group began recording Nite Flights knowing that GTO was soon to collapse.
 The decision was made to produce an album of their own compositions without compromise.
 The resulting album emphasised an art rock and disco sound utilising harder drum sounds, synthesizers and electric guitars.
 The three group members each wrote and sang their own compositions.
-Scott's four songs – "Shut Out", "Fat Mama Kick", "Nite Flights" and "The Electrician" – were his first original compositions since 1970's 'Til the Band Comes In.
+Scott's four songs – "Shut Out", "Fat Mama Kick", "Nite Flights" and "The Electrician" – were his first original compositions since 'Til the Band Comes In.
 Walker's songwriting displayed remarkable growth from his 1960s work and had more in common with the music of David Bowie, Brian Eno and Lou Reed.
 The extremely dark and discomforting sound of Scott's songs, particularly "The Electrician", was to prove a forerunner to the direction of his future solo work.

 Nite Flights was released in 1978 to poor sales figures but warm critical opinion, especially Scott's contributions.
 In the period after the album Walker was without a record deal, and remarked in an interview with the journalist Alan Bangs that he had lived on "not a lot" between Nite Flights and Climate of Hunter.
 Walker compared himself to Orson Welles, a great man everyone wants to meet, but for whom nobody will finance their next project.
-Out of his now good critical standing a trio of compilations was released in the early 1980s and a long-term deal with Virgin Records was made.
-Ardent fan Julian Cope assembled a collection of Walker originals titled Fire Escape in the Sky: The Godlike Genius of Scott Walker in 1981, quickly followed by Scott Walker Sings Jacques Brel and The Best of Scott Walker.
-In spite of signing a new deal, Walker was slow to begin writing his first album for the label.
+In 1981, ardent fan Julian Cope assembled a collection of tracks from Walker's 1967 to 1970 albums titled Fire Escape in the Sky: The Godlike Genius of Scott Walker, focusing solely on original Walker compositions.
+Walker's old label Philips Records quickly followed with Scott Walker Sings Jacques Brel, The Best of Scott Walker and The Walker Brothers Hits.
+Fire Escape in the Sky inspired a critical re-evaluation of Walker, and as a result Virgin Records signed him to a long-term deal (ultimately, Climate of Hunter would be the only album Walker recorded for Virgin).
+Walker was slow to begin writing his first album for the label, waiting for songs to come to him naturally rather than force them.
+The seven original songs on the album were all written during August and September of 1983.